Pelham Horton Box: Paraguayan War

 The Paraguayan War (1864-1870) for its unusual features has fascinated scholars of Latin America; it remains controversial to this day.

 Paraguay was a landlocked country with a history of keeping to itself.
-Yet in 1864 — under the direction of its new president, Francisco Solano López — it declared war on the Empire of Brazil, which probably had at least 20 times its population.
+Yet in 1864 — under the direction of its new president, Francisco Solano López — it declared war on the Empire of Brazil, which had probably 20 times its population at least.
 The next year it declared war on Argentina too.
 These were not mere paper declarations: the Brazilian province of Mato Grosso was occupied by a Paraguayan army and its capital was sacked; and in the occupied Argentine province of Corrientes, Paraguayan currency was made obligatory on pain of death.

 By attacking not only Brazil but Argentina, Paraguay drove both countries into a formal military alliance, even though, traditionally, they had been mutual enemies.
 Further, by allying Brazil with Argentina, Paraguay gave the immense Brazilian empire and its powerful navy what it had lacked so far: a good base of operations against Paraguay.
 For Box, this "deliberate accumulation of enemies" was "the summit of political folly'.

 In the Treaty of the Triple Alliance Brazil, Argentina and (for good measure) Uruguay pledged they would not lay down their arms until Francisco Solano López was deposed.

 Despite the odds, López refused to abdicate, and Paraguay refused to give up, fighting on until 1870, when López was killed.
 On a conservative estimate Paraguay lost at least a quarter of its population, mainly through famine and disease.
 The true death rate may have been very much higher.

 All this seemed to call for an explanation.
-Most popular, at first, was the "mad dictator" theory, according to which Paraguay had been driven to self-destruction by López.
+Most popular, at first, was the "reckless dictator" theory, according to which Paraguay had been driven to self-destruction by López.

 Origins

 In The Origins of the Paraguayan War (1930), Box wrote the first systematic account in English (and probably, in any language) that sought to investigate and assemble the manifold causes of the war by examining the documentary sources.

 Box's book for the most part is not an explicit attempt to understand the Paraguayan war through the lens of a Marxist interpretation of history.
 It is a traditional, predominantly diplomatic, account, and "Historical writing was always likely to put him on his most formal behavior".
-However it refutes the simplistic "mad dictator" theory.
+However it challenges the monocausal "reckless dictator" theory.

 Box did support the then conventional view that Francisco Solano López was vain, ambitious, brutal, and politically and diplomatically inept.
 He did not play down López's role in the disaster: